Lindell

 How to Pronounce Lindell

 Our model has identified 4 different pronunciations for the name Lindell.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 34.8% confident that Lindell is pronounced as lihn-DEHL.
-The next most likely pronunciation is LIHN-duhl, at 32.6% confidence.
+Our model is 34.8% confident that Lindell is pronounced as lihn-DEHL, which has 2 syllables.
+The next most likely pronunciation is LIHN-duhl, at 32.6% confidence, with 2 syllables.

 lihn-DEHL (2 syllables)